itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 ##

-The CloudCannon Bitbucket Add-on empowers everyone to contribute to a website.
-Developers get a simpler workflow, their developer tools
+The CloudCannon Bitbucket Add-on empowers everyone to contribute on a website.
+It turns Bitbucket into a Hub where developers and non-developers can collobrate without compromise.
+Developers have a light-weight stack

 ---